umaidali236/development-environment-setup-demo/README.md

 ### 1. ESLint

-- Extension id :  `dbaeumer.vscode-eslint`
+- Extension id :  `txt dbaeumer.vscode-eslint`

 - Enter the extension id or ESLint in the Extensions search box